Home

 If your bottle comes with a handle, make sure the handle ends up on the top side of the scoop.
 This becomes your shovel.

-The best part of these toys is - if they get left behind at the beach, you can always make another set!
+The best part of these toys is - if they get left behind on the beach, you can always make another set!

 Thanks to Catherine for this Frugal Baby Tip!